 I can always count on my husband Mark to inspire a humor column or limerick.
 And my other family members generously do their part too.
 I hope you'll enjoy all the marriage and family humor columns, limericks, and light verse by Madeleine Begun Kane.

-A Limerick Spread "A woman was planning a spread,
+Lone Limerick "A woman was feeling alone

 Wedded Limerick "A fellow was planning to wed